sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 EOF
 {{< /highlight >}}

-Now you can securely pass your PagerDuty service routing key in Sensu checks, handlers, and mutators by referring to the `pagerduty_key` secret.
+Now you can securely pass your PagerDuty Events API Integration Key in Sensu checks, handlers, and mutators by referring to the `pagerduty_key` secret.
 In this guide, you'll use your `pagerduty_key` secret in a [handler][19].

 ## Use HashiCorp Vault for secrets management